RESEARCH STARTER

 The ALP has seen three major schisms in its history: 1916, 1931, and 1955.
 The 1916 split was the result of internal party anger over the ALP leadership's support of compulsory military service (which is called conscription).
 After this measure was defeated, the leader of the conscription effort left to form the Nationalist Party of Australia—one of the political parties that would eventually merge into the Liberal Party of Australia.
 The Liberals would later become the ALP's major opposition in Australian politics.

-The 1931 division came as a result of the Great Depression (1929–1932).
-The ALP became increasingly split over how to handle the economic crisis and split into three wings: a conservative wing led by Joseph Lyons, which sought conservative economic policies and a balanced budget; a left-wing faction headed by Jack Lang, which promoted infusing money into the economy to stimulate growth; and a concessionist coalition, which negotiated for a middle ground between the two.
+The 1931 division came as a result of the Great Depression (1929–32).
+The ALP became increasingly divided over how to handle the economic crisis and split into three wings: a conservative wing led by Joseph Lyons, which sought conservative economic policies and a balanced budget; a left-wing faction headed by Jack Lang, which promoted infusing money into the economy to stimulate growth; and a concessionist coalition, which negotiated for a middle ground between the two.
 The dispute proved disastrous for the party.
 Lyons and Lang both left the ALP to found their own political parties.
 Lyons founded the United Australia Party, which defeated the ALP in the 1931 elections, and Lang formed a splinter party popularly called the Lang Labor Party, which pulled votes away from the mainstream Labor party.

 Rising anxieties about the influence of communism led to the ALP's third split.
 Australia chose to ally itself with the West during the Cold War in the 1950s.
 Although the ALP had been largely welcoming of its communist wing, it found itself under pressure to distance itself from these members as communism came under an increasingly harsh spotlight.
 These disputes heightened tensions within the ALP, and ultimately the anti-communist members were pushed out.
 This expelled group eventually went on to form the Democratic Labour Party.